Kelvin Yeboah: The Ghana-born Italy Under-21 ace hoping to follow in uncle Tony's footsteps | Goal.com

 "In that way, it was actually a great place for an attacker, because you had to work so hard to score goals."

-His approach quickly paid off at under-age level, with Yeboah quickly making a name for himself at under-age level at Novara thanks to his mix of industry and innovation.
+His approach quickly paid off at under-age level, with Yeboah quickly making a name for himself at Novara, thanks to his mix of industry and innovation.

 However, when opportunity knocked, his family, including uncle Tony, felt he would be best served by a move away from Italy.